 • The 3kg wheel Brie de Meaux is larger and more delicate than the rustic, full-flavored Brie de Melun (where the curd is set over a longer period of time).

 • Camembert cheese, its ‘sister’ cheese originates from Normandy.
-Only the AOC cheese ‘Camembert de Normande’ still comes from this area.
-It is also made traditionally with unpasteurised milk (from the Normande breed of cow), through long acidification and is hand-ladeled (moulé a la louche)
+Only the AOC cheese ‘Camembert de Normandie’ still comes from this area.
+It is also made traditionally with unpasteurised milk (from the Normandie breed of cow), through long acidification and is hand-ladled (moulé a la louche)

 • The generic names ‘Brie’ and ‘Camembert’ were not protected/trade-marked, so they are now used indiscriminately throughout the world to describe any bloomy-rinded cheese with a yielding texture.